elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

 ## Compliant Kubernetes Applications' Configurations and Installations on AWS

-Now the kubernetes clusters are up and running, we are ready to install the compliant kubernetes apps.
+Now that the Kubernetes clusters are up and running, we are ready to install the Compliant Kubernetes applications.

-Once the cluster is ready, please follow the instructions below to install the compliant Kubernetes-apps.
-For more information about compliant kubernetes apps, please check the compliant kubernetes apps repo [here](https://github.com/elastisys/compliantkubernetes-apps).
+Once the clusters are ready, please follow the instructions below to install the Compliant Kubernetes applications.
+For more information, please check the Compliant Kubernetes repo [here](https://github.com/elastisys/compliantkubernetes-apps).

-1. Clone the compliant kubernetes apps repo.
+1. Clone the Compliant Kubernetes apps repo.

   ```bash
   git clone https://github.com/elastisys/compliantkubernetes-apps.git